VicSkl18/-Engineering-applications/Fluid-Mechanics-Applications/README.md

 # -Fluid-Mechanics-Applications

-In this foldar I will deposit some applications to solve a few problems or questions about fluid mechanincs.
+In this folder I will deposit some applications to solve a few problems or questions about fluid mechanincs.